ros2/launch/launch/doc/source/architecture.rst

   - This substitution locates the full path to an executable on the PATH if it exists.

+- :class:`launch.substitutions.IsEmptySubstitution`

+  - This substitution checks whether a string is empty, returning 'true' or 'false'.
+  - For example, ``$(is-empty $(var arg))`` returns 'true' if the launch configuration is empty.

+- :class:`launch.substitutions.NotEmptySubstitution`

+  - This substitution checks whether a string is not empty, returning 'true' or 'false'.
+  - For example, ``$(not-empty $(var arg))`` returns 'true' if the launch configuration has content.
+  - This is the inverse of :class:`launch.substitutions.IsEmptySubstitution`.

 The base substitution class provides some common introspection interfaces (which the specific derived substitutions may influence).

 The Launch Service